UQNeuroTech/documents/Code of conduct .md

 # UQNeuroTech Club - Code of Conduct

+## Our Pledge

+As members, contributors, and leaders of UQNeuroTech, we pledge to foster a harassment-free experience for everyone, regardless of age, body size, visible or invisible disability, ethnicity, sex characteristics, gender identity and expression, level of experience, education, socio-economic status, nationality, personal appearance, race, religion, or sexual identity and orientation.
+We are committed to cultivating an open, welcoming, diverse, inclusive, and healthy community.

-## Introduction
+## Our Standards

-The UQNeuroTech Club Code of Conduct outlines our commitment to ethical conduct, core values, and behavioral expectations that are instrumental in cultivating and maintaining a positive culture.
-We value and promote honesty and trust, respect, accountability, and fairness.
+- **Honesty and Trust**: We value honesty and trust by being open, truthful, sincere, and straightforward in our intentions and actions.
+We encourage open communication, acknowledge the contributions of others, admit and rectify our mistakes promptly, and uphold the confidentiality and privacy of official UQNeuroTech information.

+- **Respect**: We promote a respectful environment that values individuality, diversity, and kindness.
+We commit to communicate courteously, promote a culture that does not tolerate bullying or harassment, value diversity, and maintain an environment free from all forms of discrimination.

+- **Accountability**: We take responsibility for our actions or inactions, comply with relevant requirements, promote good governance principles, and keep up-to-date with advances and changes in neurotechnology.

+- **Fairness**: We demonstrate fairness through openness and impartiality in our work and decision-making processes.
+We are inclusive, impartial, and committed to a workplace free from bullying and harassment.

 ## Scope

-The Code of Conduct applies to all members, volunteers, and representatives of UQNeuroTech Club.
-All are expected to act in alignment with this Code while participating in club activities.
-Violations of the Code may result in disciplinary action, depending on the severity of the circumstances.
+This Code of Conduct applies to all UQNeuroTech community spaces and also when an individual is officially representing our community.
+All members, volunteers, and representatives of UQNeuroTech are expected to act in alignment with this Code while participating in club activities.
+Violations may result in disciplinary action.

+## Enforcement

+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the community leaders responsible for enforcement at contact@uqneurotech.com.
+All complaints will be reviewed and investigated promptly and fairly, respecting the privacy and security of the reporter.

-## The Code
+## Enforcement Guidelines

-### Honesty and Trust

-We value honesty and trust by being transparent, sincere, and straightforward in our intentions and actions.

-We will:

-- Encourage open communication and collaboration.
-- Be reliable, ensuring that decisions are implemented.
-- Take responsibility for our work and recognize others' contributions.
-- Maintain transparency and provide clear rationales for decisions.
-- Admit and rectify our mistakes promptly.
-- Be cooperative with UQNeuroTech members and the University of Queensland community.
-- Respect the confidentiality and privacy of official UQNeuroTech information.
-- Share responsibility for UQNeuroTech's success and proactively participate in its endeavors.

-### Respect

-We value respect, individuality, diversity, and aim to treat everyone with courtesy and sensitivity.

-We will:

-- Communicate courteously with everyone.
-- Treat others with compassion and kindness.
-- Behave in a way that doesn't offend, degrade, or humiliate others.
-- Promote a culture that does not tolerate bullying or harassment.
-- Value diversity through appreciating differences and others’ opinions.
-- Maintain respect for all cultural backgrounds.
-- Be committed to an environment free from all forms of discrimination.
-- Behave professionally and appropriately as a representative of UQNeuroTech.

-### Accountability

-We value accountability and take responsibility for our actions or inactions.

-We will:

-- Comply with any relevant legislative, industrial or administrative requirements.
-- Promote the principles of good governance.
-- Acknowledge and take responsibility for our actions.
-- Be aware of and declare any conflicts of interest.
-- Keep up-to-date with advances and changes in neurotechnology.
-- Use current and accurate information, data, and documentation.
-- Perform our duties to the best of our abilities.

-### Fairness

-We value fairness, demonstrated by openness and impartiality in our work and decision-making processes.

-We will:

-- Be inclusive and treat everyone equitably, consistently, and appropriately.
-- Be impartial and balanced in decision-making.
-- Share and provide information that is accurate, complete, and timely.
-- Show compassion and make reasonable adjustments when accommodating others’ needs.
-- Be committed to a workplace that is free from bullying and harassment.
+Community leaders will follow these guidelines in determining the consequences for any action deemed in violation of this Code of Conduct:

+1. **Correction**: Use of inappropriate language or other behavior deemed unprofessional or unwelcome in the community leads to a private, written warning, providing clarity around the violation and an explanation of why the behavior was inappropriate.
+A public apology may be requested.

+2. **Warning**: A violation through a single incident or series of actions results in a warning with consequences for continued behavior.
+Violating these terms may lead to a temporary or permanent ban.

+3. **Temporary Ban**: A serious violation of community standards, including sustained inappropriate behavior, results in a temporary ban from any sort of interaction or public communication with the community.

+4. **Permanent Ban**: Demonstrating a pattern of violation of community standards, including sustained inappropriate behavior, harassment of an individual, or aggression toward or disparagement of classes of individuals, results in a permanent ban from any sort of public interaction within the community.

-This Code of Conduct is not just a document but a commitment we make as a community to uphold the highest standards of conduct.
+This Code of Conduct is a commitment we make as a community to uphold the highest standards of conduct.
 Together, let's foster a respectful and inclusive environment that encourages learning and growth in the field of neurotechnology.

+Attribution: This Code of Conduct is inspired by the Contributor Covenant, version 2.0, available at [https://www.contributor-covenant.org/version/2/0/code_of_conduct.html](https://www.contributor-covenant.org/version/2/0/code_of_conduct.html) and the University of Queensland Union Code of Conduct.